JoepH123/BIP_ML_PROJECT_E00659/README.md

 **Experiment 3: Model Comparison in Low-Dimensional Space** Main Purpose - To investigate how neural networks (NN), random forests (RF), and decision trees (DT) perform on a lower-dimensional dataset, and to determine if a simpler model like DT could outperform more complex models.

-Baselines
+Benchmark
-Random Forest and Decision Tree models were used as baselines due to their simplicity and interpretability.
+Random Forest and Decision Tree models were used as a benchmark due to their simplicity and interpretability.
 The neural network was evaluated against these baselines to see if the dimensionality reduction affected the more complex model disproportionately.

 Evaluation Metrics